codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

 Answer the questions asked by the wizard.
 These include:

  * The name of the integration (user-defined)
- * Your ArgoCD URL, username and password
+ * Your ArgoCD URL, username and password (you can also use [an auth token](https://argoproj.github.io/argo-cd/operator-manual/user-management/) instead of password)
  * The context and namespace in the cluster where ArgoCD is installed

 ```